 - 2 kitchen spoonfuls of water*

 Remove pits from dates, blend in processor till dates turn into a paste like texture.
-Combine dates in a large bowl with the nuts, icing sugar and cocoa.
+Combine dates in a large bowl (or continue using the food processor) with the nuts, icing sugar and cocoa.
 You need to sprinkle the water a little at a time while blending as the mixture is dry.
 Stir until you get the texture that you desire, you may need more or less than 2 tablespoons of water, its best to start with little otherwise it will get too soft.
 Taste the base, if you want you can add more icing sugar if you want it more sweet.

 Press down in a 8×8 inch pan lined with wax paper.